amanshah2711/personal-site/server/static/pages/projections.md

 [^1]: In many engineering and physics contexts the term *superposition* is used instead of additivity.
 [^2]: This proof is fine to omit on first reading.
 [^3]: This fact that a linear transformation can be identified by a vector is called *duality*.
-This turns out to be important in mathematics.
+Though innocuous this is a big deal and something you should become familiar with if you are interested in optimization, linear algebra, or further calculus.